ChrisPritchard/JindoshRiddle/README.md

 ## Running

 This is a console app.
 When run, it will brute force combinations, checking each against the rules derived from above, and return a final solution.
-Time taken is completely dependent on the speed of the running machine, and is also effected by the puzzle.
-For example, the above takes around 47 seconds on my i7 8700, but another puzzle from a different playthrough took about 0.9 seconds.
+Time taken is completely dependent on the speed of the running machine, and is also effected by the puzzle, but generally should take only a few seconds

 ## Go version

-I've built this solution again in **Go**, which runs much faster.
+I've built this solution again in **Go**, which runs slightly faster.
 You can find this [here](https://github.com/ChrisPritchard/JindoshRiddle-Go).
-I thought this particular problem would be better solved in that language, which runs much faster (albeit at the cost of F#'s beautiful expressiveness).
+I thought this particular problem would be better solved in that language, which initially ran much faster (1500x in fact) until I changed the F# solution to use Lists instead of seqs, at which point the difference is only about 40 ms.

 Both languages are great: I recommend learning both, and using each for their strengths!
 If anything, these two projects provide a nice comparison of the way the two languages approach things, as they are structured and implemented almost identically.

-After finishing the build and testing, the Go solution on my Surface Book 2 took on average, 0.1 seconds.
-I.e. 100 miliseconds or thereabout.
-The same solution in F# takes between 50 and 150 *seconds*, so much, *much* slower.

-I am guessing if I got better at F#, and particularly if I use some of the newer .NET features like spans, I can get it to run at a closer performance to Go.
-But if I need to faff about with unmanaged pointers, then perhaps its a sign the particular problem is better suited to a lower-level language?